Auburn/FastNoise2/README.md

 - Node trees can be encoded to compact strings and decoded at runtime for quick iteration
 - Create complex noise setups in the Node Editor and load them directly into your application
 - Connect your application directly to the node editor and see live node tree update in your engine

+**Extendable**
+- Create custom noise nodes using the SIMD-agnostic interface provided by FastSIMD
+- Write code once and it automatically compiles for all supported SIMD architectures
+- Custom nodes work in the Node Editor and node tree serialisation with minimal effort

 ## Node Editor